Amy Errett, Chair, Founder and CEO, Madison Reed

 Reverend Odette Lockwood-Stewart has led congregations and campus ministries for thirty-five years as an elder in the United Methodist Church.
 Reverend Lockwood-Stewart has founded and re-vitalized ministries in health sciences, higher education, and community organizing as well as served as the founding director of PSR’s Contextual Learning program.
 She has published devotions, curriculum, sermons, and poetry as well as papers in social religious history, which is the area of her academic interest.
 She has given professional leadership at international, national, regional, and local levels of the denomination and ecumenical associations, including serving as Director of the General Board of Higher Education and Ministry and as President of the National Campus Ministry Association.
 Back to the top.

-Deputy Director, SF Department of Aging & Adult Services
+Deputy Director, San Francisco Department of Aging & Adult Services

 Shireen McSpadden has worked in social services for more than 25 years.
 Currently, she serves as the deputy director of the San Francisco Department of Aging and Adult Services.
 Shireen serves on the community advisory board for UCSF’s Center for Aging in Diverse Communities.
 She has served on the executive board of the California Association of Public Administrators, Public Guardians and Public Conservators as well as the boards of Rebuilding Together San Francisco and Habitat for Humanity San Francisco.
 Shireen received a BA in Psychology from the College of Wooster and an MNA from the University of San Francisco.
 She is an alumna of Leadership San Francisco, Class of 2006.
 Back to the top.